 Margo holds a B.A. in English language and literature from the University of Michigan and studied Community Planning, with a concentration in historic preservation, at the University of Cincinnati.
 Not only is she an accomplished preservationist, but she is also an excellent writer!
 When she isn’t busy at work, she is restoring a 1907 workingman’s cottage in the East Row Historic District of Newport, Kentucky, of which she is the second owner.

 Rebecca Stone Business Manager

-As business manager, Rebecca actually keeps the office functioning; accounts payable, accounts receivable, payroll, office management and managing CPA’s $6,000,000 worth of properties.
+As business manager, Rebecca manages CPA’s $6,000,000 worth of properties and keeps the office functioning; accounts payable, accounts receivable, payroll, office management.
+She is a member of the Association of Fundraising Professionals.
 Working with trustees on the management and execution of parties and events is one of her favorite duties.